-Mr. Ortiz is the son of immigrants from Mexico and El Salvador.
+Carlos is the son of immigrants from Mexico and El Salvador.
 He grew up on the Southwest side of Chicago.
 He was the first in his family to attend college and graduate school.
-Mr. Ortiz earned academic-based scholarships that covered his full tuition to attend post-secondary schooling.
-He is an avid Chicago sports fan with an emphasis to the Cubs, Bears and Bulls.
+Carlos earned academic-based scholarships that covered his full tuition to attend post-secondary schooling.
+He is an avid Chicago sports fan cheering for the Cubs, Bears and Bulls.
 He is a devoted father to seven and loves coaching sports.

 - Mexican Fiesta Organization, Contributor

 - Worked with community high school mock trial programs throughout Southeastern Wisconsin